5 Tips to Prevent and Manage Turf Burn Injuries

-Soccer players need to start borrowing tactics from our road rash-plagued bike racing cousins and start covering ourselves with modern, breathable and et burned outnext generation contact padding have ignited growing interest in protecting our largest organ.
+Soccer players need to start borrowing tactics from our road rash-plagued bike racing cousins.
+We need to start covering ourselves with modern, breathable and next-generation contact padding, which, fortunately, has ignited growing interest in an effort to protect our largest organ.
 Field maintenance, although expensive, also needs to become a priority.
 Both natural and artificial turf fields should be irrigated to control radiant temperatures and decrease abrasive risk.

 Dr. Raymond Rocco Monto is a contributing writer for Storelli.com focused on soccer training techniques and mental and physical exercises to help better your game.

 1. Begier EM, Frenette K, Barrett NL: A high-morbidity outbreak of methicillin resistant staphylococcus aureus among players on a college football team, facilitated by cosmetic body shaving and turf burns.